-This course introduces student to basic concepts and methods of epidemiology and population health.
-In this course, students learn how to measure disease incidence, prevalence, risk, relative risk and related concepts.
+UNIVERSITY OF THE PEOPLE The Education Revolution and related concepts.
 Students also learn how to design, analyze and interpret studies that deploy methodologies ranging from case-control, cohort and randomized control trials (RCTs).
 Problems that plague such studies are explored including attrition, censoring, biased sampling, model misspecification, confounding or lurking variables.
 Finally, disease transmission dynamics are addressed along with network models that attempt to describe them.

-Human Development in a Global Perspective (Proctored course)

-This course provides a comparative analysis of the life course and stages from infancy through adolescence and adulthood, to old age and death.
+Course Code: HS 3311 Prerequisites: HS 2211 Credits: 3 Human Development in a Global Perspective (Proctored course) This course provides a comparative analysis of the life course and stages from infancy through adolescence and adulthood, to old age and death.
 Various developmental processes are addressed, including socio-emotional, cognitive, and physical.
 Various perspectives are explored from the social scientific including an analysis of rituals and rites of passage and roles at various life states, to the biological where students study predictors of menarche, fertility, brain development as well as stages of physical and mental decline.
 Special emphasis on cross-cultural differences in human development are explored throughout the course.

-Health Systems and Structures

-Globally, the world is moving towards Universal Health Coverage, a concept built around the practical attainment of the basic human rights of health for all.
+Course Code: HS 3610 Prerequisites: HS 2712 Credits: 3 Health Systems and Structures Globally, the world is moving towards Universal Health Coverage, a concept built around the practical attainment of the basic human rights of health for all.
 At the most basic level, a Healthcare System is the organization of both human and monetary resources, institutions, and service delivery outlets in order to meet the health needs of a population.
 These systems come in a variety of models which are influenced by the economic context, the values upon which the system is built and guided, and the socio-cultural context at the national and local levels.
 This course provides a comprehensive overviewof the different models of Health Systems and Service Delivery Organization employed in various contexts around the world as a means of providing a holistic and balanced understanding of how health systems can and do function in different contexts.
+Course Code: HS 3810 Prerequisites: HS 2712 Credits: 3